letsencrypt/website/docs/certificates-for-localhost.md

 The successful MitM in this situation is possible because in order to make it work, you had to ship the private key to your certificate with your native app.
-That means that anybody who downloads a your native app gets a copy of the private key, including the attacker.
+That means that anybody who downloads your native app gets a copy of the private key, including the attacker.
 This is considered a compromise of your private key, and your Certificate Authority (CA) is required to revoke your certificate if they become aware of it.
 (Many native apps)[mdsp1] have (had their